-Many male birds-of-paradise are noted for their bright colors and iridescent feathers, but several species of these tropical marvels also sport superblack plumage.
-Now researchers have teased out the structural secrets behind these light-absorbing feathers, which rival even the deep velvety blackness of some man-made materials.
+Many male birds-of-paradise employ bright colors and iridescent feathers in their mating displays—but a few species also sport superblack plumage.
+Now researchers have teased out the structural secrets behind these feathers, which rival even the deep, velvety darkness of human-made materials designed to absorb light.

-The Harvard team's findings reveal a new type of microstructure for feathers, says Matthew Shawkey, an evolutionary biologist at Ghent University in Belgium, who was not involved in the work.
-“This structure enhances the blackness produced by the feathers' pigments,” he adds.
+The team's findings reveal a new type of feather microstructure, according to evolutionary biologist Matthew Shawkey of Ghent University in Belgium, who was not involved in the study.
+“This structure enhances the blackness produced by the feathers' pigments,” Shawkey says.

-Typical black feathers sported by birds-of-paradise—including some found elsewhere on one of the species the team analyzed—reflect between 10 and 100 times more light than the superblack feathers do, McCoy says.
-Further tests confirmed the feathers’ light-absorbing ability stems from their microstructure, she notes.
-The feathers remained velvety black even after they were coated with a thin sheen of gold whereas normal black feathers, as might be expected, appeared golden, she adds.
+Black feathers found on other birds-of-paradise—and some found elsewhere on one of the species the team analyzed—reflect between 10 and 100 times more light than the superblack feathers do, McCoy says.

-So why might the superblack feathers on male birds-of-paradise have evolved?
-It’s all about the males appealing to potential mates, McCoy and her colleagues propose.
-In all of the species the researchers examined in which males sport these velvety plumes, the superblack feathers are always immediately adjacent to bright, iridescent ones.
-During mating displays the males hold their velvety plumes such that the feathers appear their darkest from the females' point of view, McCoy notes.
+She and her colleagues propose that the inky feathers evolved as a way to emphasize brighter-colored ones, helping to attract potential mates.
+In all the superblack species the researchers examined, the special feathers were always immediately adjacent to bright, lustrous ones.
+During mating displays the males hold these plumes so that the feathers appear their darkest from the females' point of view, McCoy notes.

 “This is definitely not about camouflage,” Shawkey says.
 “This superblack plumage is enhancing the contrast with those bright-colored feathers nearby.”